Work With Us

 Full Time Live In Care Staff

-We are currently recruiting for Full Time Live in Care Staff ideally to start from August/ September.
+We are currently recruiting for Full Time Live in Care Staff ideally to start as soon as possible.
 Care Staff have a 40-hour working week and are entitled to 30 days paid holiday during your first year, rising to 35 days in your second year of employment.
 The normal shift pattern for care staff are either 7.00 am to 3.00 pm or 2.00 pm to 10.00 pm.
 There can be some variation at weekends.
-Salary £18,200 FTE
+Salary £18,720 FTE

 Full and Part Time Live Out Care Staff